flazepe/osu-cleaner/README.md

 # osu-cleaner

-A simple CLI tool that cleans your osu! song folder to save space.
+A simple CLI tool that cleans your osu! song folder by deleting unnecessary beatmapset files to save space.

 ## Setup